-Doctors recommend pap tests for all women ages 21 and over, but they don’t have to happen every year.
-Instead, these tests should happen every 3 years for women between ages 21 and 29 and every 5 years for women 30 to 65 years old.
+Doctors recommend pap tests for all individuals with a cervix ages 21 and over, but they don’t have to happen every year.
+Instead, these tests should happen every 3 years for individuals with a cervix between ages 21 and 29 and every 5 years for those 30 to 65 years old.

 The screening intervals change in your 30s because you will also be tested for HPV.
 If your pap is normal and you are HPV negative, your risk is cervical cancer is quite low so you can wait much longer for your next pap.
 If you do have HPV, your doctor may recommend more frequent screening even if you have a normal pap due to its strong link to cervical cancer.
-Doctors do not routinely test HPV with the pap test in women under 30 because many younger women fight off and clear the virus on their own with no negative impact on their cervical health.
-Studies show that not routinely screening for HPV in younger women reduces unnecessary testing and harm from unnecessary procedures.
+Doctors do not routinely test HPV with the pap test in individuals with a cervix under 30 because many younger people fight off and clear the virus on their own with no negative impact on their cervical health.
+Studies show that not routinely screening for HPV in younger individuals with a cervix reduces unnecessary testing and harm from unnecessary procedures.

-Women under age 21 should not have paps, even if they are sexually active.
-Research shows that concerning cervical changes are very unlikely in these younger women, and the majority of these findings will be caught early anyway at age 21.
+Individuals with a cervix under age 21 should not have paps, even if they are sexually active.
+Research shows that concerning cervical changes are very unlikely in these younger individuals, and the majority of these findings will be caught early anyway at age 21.

 Do I need to see a Gynecologist to have a pap test?

 While it is common knowledge that a gynecologist can perform a pap test, it is a little known fact that primary care providers (PCPs) are well versed in this procedure too.
-PCPs are trained extensively in women’s health, and it’s not uncommon for them to treat women’s health concerns like yeast infections, urinary tract infections, and even sexually transmitted diseases.
+PCPs are trained extensively in sexual and reproductive health, and it’s not uncommon for them to treat concerns like yeast infections, urinary tract infections, and even sexually transmitted diseases.
 Your PCP would refer you to a gynecologist if a surgical intervention is needed or if a more complex medical issue arose.